-6 Conclusions and open problems
+6. Conclusions and open problems

 We have extended the study of workflow processes, adding prices to them.
-In particular, we have added firing and storage costs to wf-nets and rcwf-nets, as done for priced Petri nets in [11].
+In particular, we have added firing and storage costs to wf-nets and rcwf-nets, as done for priced Petri nets in [5].
 Then, we have defined priced versions of safety and soundness for pwf-nets, and several notions of the same properties for rcwf-nets, depending on how we aggregate local prices to obtain a global price.
-Table 1 shows the relations between the different predicates.
-Some of its results are either trivial or proved in [21].